 The Gladiator deposit is located 12 km east of the Barry deposit, and 8 km southeast of the Windfall deposit.
 The mineralized shear zones are located near the shore of Lake Barry.
-The Company is in the permitting process with the MELCCC to begin the excavation of an exploration decline down 150 m below surface to provide the ability to drill the Gladiator deposit year-round.
+The Company is in the permitting process with the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs ("MELCCC") to allow the excavation of an exploration decline down 150 m below surface which would provide ability to drill the Gladiator deposit year-round.